softwaremill/terraform-gke-bootstrap/README.md

 This module creates the GKE cluster with all dependencies: project, network (VPC), subnet etc.
 It can also use existing project - in such case set the `create_project` to `false` and provide the existing `project_id`.

+# Prerequisite

+- Before you create GCP project make sure you have right permission to attach billing accounts to created project.
+That means have at least one of IAM roles attached:
+  - roles/billing.creator
+  - roles/billing.admin
+  - roles/billing.user
+  - roles/billing.projectManager

 ## Usage

 The simplest way to use this module: